Introduction

 - Minimal vertical storage

-- Install custom soft-close cabinetry
+- Install custom soft-close cabinetry with stronger box construction

-- Convert pantry closets into cabinet pantry systems
+- Convert pantry closets into cabinet pantry systems for visibility + access

-- Add an island where space allows
+- Add an island when space allows for storage + seating + prep

 3. Aging Plumbing Lines, Leaks & Moisture Damage

-Most common in Grogan’s Mill & Panther Creek (1970s–1990s homes).
+Most common in Grogan’s Mill and Panther Creek (1970s–1990s homes).

-Typical Problems
+Typical problems

 - Corroded copper pipes

-- Rusted shut-off valves
+- Older supply lines and weak shut-off valves

 - Low water pressure